Many people use prescription sleep aids to get the rest they need, but a study found these medications may increase their crash risk.

 Whether the result of sleeping pill use or due to some other factor, impaired, inattentive, or distracted drivers in West Virginia cause auto collisions that result in serious injuries and sometimes death.
 Those who are injured may require significant medical treatment and time away from work in order to recover from their injuries, which results in unexpected medical expenses and lost income.

-The attorneys at Farmer, Cline & Campbell are experienced in investigating collisions caused by drivers whose medication or medical conditions cause erratic or unsafe driving.
-If you have been injured in a motor vehicle collision and you suspect the other driver was impaired, inattentive, or distracted due to sleeping pills or some other reason, contact Farmer, Cline & Campbell to speak with a legal representative who can help you understand your rights and options, and guide you through the legal process.
+The attorneys at Farmer, Cline & Campbell, PLLC are experienced in investigating collisions caused by drivers whose medication or medical conditions cause erratic or unsafe driving.
+If you have been injured in a motor vehicle collision and you suspect the other driver was impaired, inattentive, or distracted due to sleeping pills or some other reason, contact Farmer, Cline & Campbell, PLLC to speak with a legal representative who can help you understand your rights and options, and guide you through the legal process.